eRose-DatabaseCleaning/TaskList/README.md

 ##Complete list of tasks
 ### Sources (newest to oldest)
+- [ ] Add a skill to tp to the clan house and a warp in the clan house to any zone (but have to unlock it first with specific quest for each zone (hard to get: money plus lot of power!)
 - [ ] continue action after some skills (ex: healing)
 - [ ] Make two chats: one big, one small that separates log and talks...
 This is maybe what is doing frarose (https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/be45f82f8ef288602db7cb09e532170b7b2b504c/Client/Interface/it_mgr.cpp#L1186).
 You can find the chatbox here: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/be45f82f8ef288602db7cb09e532170b7b2b504c/Client/Interface/CChatBox.cpp
 - [x] Add a new shortcut to sit (Alt+Z)